Bhramari Pranayama – the Bumble Bee

 These results show that, during pregnancy, there was less worry and stress as a result of the regular practice of Bhramari.
 The women’s hormone balance was better regulated, which promoted the birth of healthy children.

 Musicality and Nada Yoga

-"If one works in a concentrated way with music over a long period of time and need to "relax the ears", then Bhramari is a good practice," says Turiya, a saxophone player.
+“If I work in a concentrated way with music over a long period of time and need to “relax the ears”, then Bhramari is a good practice,” says Turiya, a saxophone player.

-If you want to get into Nada Yoga and experience the inner sounds (see the article on page 8), then a regular practice of Bhramari is important.
+If you want to get into Nada Yoga and experience the inner sounds, then a regular practice of Bhramari is important.